Edmund Wilson: Peers and relationships

 Wilson's critical works helped foster public appreciation for several novelists: Ernest Hemingway, John Dos Passos, William Faulkner, F. Scott Fitzgerald, and Vladimir Nabokov.
-He was instrumental in establishing the modern evaluation of the works of Dickens and Kipling.
+He was instrumental in establishing the modern evaluation of the works of Charles Dickens and Rudyard Kipling.
 Wilson was a friend of the novelist and playwright Susan Glaspell as well as the philosopher Isaiah Berlin.

 He attended Princeton with Fitzgerald, a year-and-a-half his junior.
 In 1936 in the "Crack-Up" essays, Fitzgerald referred to Wilson as his "intellectual conscience ... [f]or twenty years".
 After Fitzgerald's early death (at the age of 44) from a heart attack in December 1940, Wilson edited two books by Fitzgerald (The Last Tycoon and The Crack-Up) for posthumous publication, donating his editorial services to help Fitzgerald's family.
 Wilson was also a friend of Nabokov, with whom he corresponded extensively and whose writing he introduced to Western audiences.
 However, their friendship was marred by Wilson's cool reaction to Nabokov's Lolita and irretrievably damaged by Wilson's public criticism of what he considered Nabokov's eccentric translation of Pushkin's Eugene Onegin.

 Wilson had multiple marriages and affairs.